G1tGeek/sprint1/postgreSQL-doc.md

 ---

-### Architecture Overview
+## Architecture Overview

 ![image](https://github.com/user-attachments/assets/82403362-fb44-4c94-90bf-61266e9cb356)

-- **Process-based model:** Each connection gets a separate process for isolation and performance.
-- **Shared Buffers:** Caches data pages to speed up operations.
-- **Write-Ahead Logging (WAL):** Ensures data durability even during crashes.
-- **Background Workers:** Handles maintenance tasks like autovacuum and replication.
-- **Extensible Plugins:** Add new functionalities without altering core PostgreSQL.
+### Client Request Handling

+**Client Applications → Postmaster**
+- Client applications initiate a connection to the ScyllaDB server.
+- The **Postmaster** (inspired by PostgreSQL terminology) acts as a listener or connection handler that accepts incoming connections.

+**Postmaster → Backend Process**
+- Once a connection is accepted, the Postmaster delegates it to a **Backend Process**.
+- This process handles actual request execution (e.g., CQL queries in ScyllaDB).

+**Backend Process → Shared Memory**
+- The backend process interacts with **Shared Memory** to access cached data or communicate with other processes.
+- Shared memory enables fast data access and inter-process communication within ScyllaDB.

 ---

-### Setup

-Use the [PostgreSQL POC](https://github.com/snaatak-Downtime-Crew/Documentation/tree/SCRUMS-86-Vardaan/ot-ms-understanding/postgressql/poc#step-by-step-setup-guide) for a step-by-step setup guide.
+### Server and Storage Management

+**Client Applications → Main Server Process**
+- This path shows client interactions that may trigger lower-level operations (e.g., triggering flushes, compactions).

+**Main Server Process → Background Processes**
+- The **Main Server Process** oversees overall operations and delegates longer-running or maintenance tasks to **Background Processes**.

+**Background Processes → Storage Manager**
+- Background processes (e.g., compaction, flushing, repair) work with the **Storage Manager**.
+- The **Storage Manager** handles actual data writing to disk (SSTables), compactions, and other I/O tasks.

 ---

+## Setup

+Use the [PostgreSQL POC](https://github.com/snaatak-Downtime-Crew/Documentation/blob/SCRUMS-86-Vardaan/ot-ms-understanding/software/database/postgressql/poc/README.md) for a step-by-step setup guide.

+---

-### Creating and Managing a PostgreSQL Database
+## Creating and Managing a PostgreSQL Database
 | Rule                 | Description                                                                                 |
 |----------------------|---------------------------------------------------------------------------------------------|
 | **Database Creation**| Use the `CREATE DATABASE` command to create a new database instance.                        |